goatatwork/LaravelDocker/README.md

 5. Run `docker-compose up -d --build` to start your project.
 This should be executed from the Laravel project's root directory.

+You can no visit your application in a browser at the WEB_PORT specified *(8010 by default)*

 **ENVIRONMENT VARIABLES**

 The following are environment variables that you can include in your Laravel .env file to control these settings.
 If these variables are not added to Laravel's `.env` file, the DEFAULT is used.